mshiner3/strong-pm/README.md

 - Heap snapshots and CPU profiles.
 - Profile local or remote applications with Arc.
 - Profile local applications with slc.
-- Use the _watchdog_ to start CPU profiling when the Node event loop stalls.
+- Use the _watchdog_ to start CPU profiling when the Node event loop stalls. ***XXX we should really remove this feature and only make it available through Arc... different issue though... maybe just remove for now.***

 ### Process Manager